Senths02/portfolio/src/content/watch-party-data.md

 </details>
 <br>
 <details>
-<summary>The challenge</summary>
+<summary>Defining the challenge</summary>

-### Defining the task and success criteria
+### Task and success criteria
 >Access to the Data Pod needed to be clearer in the navigation without deterring watch party users.

 Criteria for success included increased usage and understanding of the technology.
 Clearer access would also increase relevant insight to meet project objectives.

-The upcoming research would allow us to gauge the response, to inform the live experience.
+Research would allow us to gauge the response, to inform the live experience.

 ![Clear Data Pod proposition](images/watch-party-data/navigation_challenge.png)